KDE/digikam-doc/right_sidebar/metadata_view.rst

 ExifTool View
 ~~~~~~~~~~~~~

 `ExifTool <https://en.wikipedia.org/wiki/ExifTool>`_ is a free and open-source program for reading, writing, and manipulating image, audio, video, and PDF metadata.
 It is platform independent as a command-line Perl application.
-Prior, digiKam use Exiv2 library to handle metadata, but it can use also ExifTool as an alternative to incorporated different types of digital workflows not supported by Exiv2.
+Prior, digiKam use Exiv2 library to handle metadata, but it can use also ExifTool as an alternative to incorporate different types of digital workflows not supported by Exiv2.

 ExifTool supports many types of metadata including Exif, IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP and ID3, as well as the manufacturer-specific metadata formats of many digital cameras.